franklinen/franklinen/README.md

 ## Hi 👋, I'm Frankline

+I design, build, and operate machine learning systems that serve customers at scale.
+Currently, I'm an Data scientist at SharpestMinds helping users read more, and get more out of reading.

 - 🔭 I’m currently working on Twitter Sentiment Analysis using BERT models
 - 🌱 I’m currently learning Machine Learning Operations and Python
 - 👯 I’m looking to collaborate on open source tools and projects on Natural Language Processing and Data Science